comwrap/fe-assessment-aem/README.md

 - `src/resources`: Associated files, like icons, logos, fonts.

 ## Build
+HINT: This project has to be build with Node 12

 1. Initialize the project with following command executed at the theme root: